 Master of Public Health Program

-The Master of Public Health Program at California State University, Fresno is a part-time program designed for working professionals seeking to obtain advance training in the field.
+The Master of Public Health Program at California State University, Fresno is a full-time program designed for working professionals seeking to obtain advance training in the field.

 The Master of Public Health Program addresses the health needs of the ethnically and socio-economically diverse populations living in the San Joaquin Valley of California and the Southwest.